Failure Modes of Zero-Shot Machine Unlearning in Reinforcement Learning and Robotics

 Multi-Class Forgetting: Scaling Issues

 To test scalability, we incrementally increased the forget set on MNIST from 1 to 3 to 5 classes.
 We tracked how both retain and forget accuracies evolved during pseudo-training.
-Surprisingly, adding more forget classes caused the tipping point to occur earlier, narrowing the safe unlearning interval.
+Surprisingly, adding more forget classes caused the tipping point to occur earlier, narrowing the safe unlearning interval, as shown in Figure 7 .

 These findings confirm that GKT fails to scale to real-world scenarios where more than one class must be forgotten securely.